The real origin of Panama hat

 The most common Panama hat styles are:

-Fedora Panama hat – It’s the most popular style today but it’s started to gain popularity in the 40s when it was one of the main accessories used in the male protagonists of holliwood movies, but also worn by the celebrities in their real life.
+Fedora Panama hat—It’s the most popular style today, but it started to gain popularity in the 1940s when it was one of the main accessories worn by the male protagonists of Hollywood movies and also by celebrities in real life.

 Optimo Panama hat – The Optimo is the classic Panama hat style, called the Natural in Ecuador and more popular in the UK than the US for some reasons.